-- Body – Passion – Giving a shit about ourselves and the people around us
+- Body – Compassion – Giving a shit about ourselves and the people around us

 With this understanding of the world, it no longer becomes necessary for anyone to attain any kind of enlightenment.
 I’m not sure I even know what enlightenment is any more.
 I see it as a process I went through rather than a state I’ve achieved.

 If we can find ways that help us and others to connect with the world from our hearts in each moment, then we are doing the world a great service.
-This is how we will be able to heal from our collective trauma, enjoy the process of being alive a lot more, naturally take better care of each other and have the freedom to express ourselves from the beautiful heart states of friendliness, inclusion, joy, passion and spaciousness.
+This is how we will be able to heal from our collective trauma, enjoy the process of being alive a lot more, naturally take better care of each other and have the freedom to express ourselves.